 | You want to avoid parking and navigation stress | You have an international driving permit and a confident driver |

-For most first-time visitors, the best compromise is simple: stay car-free in Naha, use ferries and public transport for the easy parts, and either book a northern day tour or rent a car for one carefully planned day.
+For most first-time visitors, the best compromise is simple: stay car-free in Naha, use ferries and public transport for the easy parts, and either book a northern private tour or rent a car for one carefully planned day.

 What Are the Biggest Mistakes to Avoid Without a Car?